 Digital copies of any library or archival document are prohibited without prior written permission.
 Depending on staff availability, the Shaker Historical Society can produce digital images of documents with 7-10 business days notice with an appropriate fee depending upon the nature of its use.
 Museum staff may decline a request for duplication because the materials are oversize, too fragile, or fall outside the “fair use” standard.

 Photographs must be for personal research use only.
 Patrons interested in acquiring high resolution images for publication should ask staff about options.
 Personal cameras and cell phones may be used.
 No use of flatbed scanners, laptop cameras, tabletop tripods, camera bags, flash, lights, copy stand, extension cords, audio or video recording equipment is permitted.

 Photographs taken in the archives may not be donated or sold to another repository or exhibited.
 Prior written permission from Shaker Historical Society staff is required to publish or post on the internet photographs taken in the archives.
 SHS reserves the right to deny your request to publish photographs or post photographs online.

 All high-resolution and personal images published or shared with permission from SHS staff must be credited “Shaker Historical Society, Shaker Heights, OH”.

 The researcher is responsible for complying with copyright law and agrees to indemnify and hold harmless the Shaker Historical Society, its officers and employees, from and against all claims demands, costs, and expenses incurred by copyright infringement or any other legal or regulatory cause of action arising from the researcher’s use of collection materials or reference photographs.

-The library accepts gifts of books and other materials in accordance with our collection policy and The Shaker Historical Society’s mission.
+The Elizabeth Nord Library and Archives accepts gifts of books and other materials in accordance with our collection policy and the Shaker Historical Society’s mission.

 I'm looking for information about my house.